MGB247/mgb247.github.io/content/posts/the-airlift-dream.md

 categories = []
 externalLink = ""
 series = []
+featuredImage = "/airlift.jpg"
 +++

 On the 1st day of Eid, 10th of July, in the morning, I got a call from my manager.

 He asked me to cancel all the orders except the Eid ones.
 I thought that maybe we got more orders than we were expecting.
 Right after that call, I got another call from our Platform Integrity Lead, he told me that the Eid orders were not landing on the warehouses and shared a video call link to join.\
 I joined the link.
 Our Senior Architect, my manager and teammates from the operations team were already there.
 The orders were not landing.\
 We started triaging the issue.
-While doing so, my manager called me separately and asked me to call him later when the issue is fixed as he would like to discuss *something important. *
+While doing so, my manager called me separately and asked me to call him later when the issue is fixed as he would like to discuss *something important.*

 My first thought was:\
 Maybe I did something wrong